stokesevie/iFeel-Affective-Survey-Software-/src/README.md

 ## Running simulated app from personal computer

-The app can be run by typing
+The app can be run from the expo development prompt by typing
 ```sh
 i      #begins the application in development
 ```